Tugcga/MeshDataSerializedFormat/README.md

 ## Using data type and context

-When adding data toe the container you can specify the type of this data and it context.
-By default type is KEY_TYPE_UNKNOWN, but it is convinent to set KEY_TYPE_POSITION when data contains some positions of object, or KEY_TYPE_VERTEX_NORMAL if this data contains coordinates of normals and so on.
+When adding data to the container you can specify the type of this data and it context.
+By default type is KEY_TYPE_UNKNOWN, but it is convinent to set KEY_TYPE_POSITION when data contains some positions of object, or KEY_TYPE_NORMAL if this data contains coordinates of normals and so on.
 But the data type does not describe actual data.
 For example: different parts of object has normals - vertices, polygons, polygon corners.
 The context key used to distinguish these cases.
-So, for adding positions os the mesh vertices tou should use:
+So, for adding positions of the mesh vertices you should use:
 ```
 container.add_data(data_array, data_context=KEY_CONTEXT_VERTEX, data_type=KEY_TYPE_POSITION)
 ```
-If the data contains position of the object, then you shoud use:
+If the data contains position of the object, then you should use:
 ```
 container.add_data(data_array, data_context=KEY_CONTEXT_OBJECT, data_type=KEY_TYPE_POSITION)
 ```